Sandy Edwards

-Sandy Edwards is an Australian photographer born in 1948.
+Sandra Edwards (born 1948) is an Australian photographer.
 Edwards specialises in documentary photography and photographic curation.
 Born in Bluff, New Zealand in 1948 Edwards arrived in Sydney in 1961.
 Edwards was at the forefront of a group of progressive photographers in the 1970s and 80s who were driven to create documentary work that recorded social conditions and had the intent to change these conditions.
 Edwards' work largely drew from feminist ideals and the media's representation of women as well as the portrayal of Aboriginal communities in Australia.

 Education

 Edwards majored in psychology in 1969 at the University of Sydney NSW.
 She went on to study film at the Slade School of Fine Art in London between 1972 and 1973.

 Feminism

 Edwards, along with Helen Grace, Victoria Middleton and Lyn Silverman, formed the group "Blatant Image".
 Together they collaborated on photographic works that analysed the media's representation of women and created new works that contrasted these ideals.

 Edwards' interest in the portrayal of women began when she was a teenager; collecting photos from magazines in the late 1960s, she began to see discrimination within the imagery.
 Another source was the movies of the 1930s and 1940s.
 Edwards was interested in these worlds of fantasy and in particular the construction of female sexual identity within them.

 These influences pushed feminist views as a major point of her works, becoming most evident in A Narrative With Sexual Overtones (1983), which addressed the idea that no pleasure could be gained from the representation of women by the media, particularly film.
 The work was seen as a historical bridge between Marxist-feminist-semiotics and what would become feminist postmodernism further into the 1980s.